Households have no shortage of financial tools in their estate planning toolbox.

 “If you put assets into a revocable trust, creditors can potentially get a court order to go after it,” said Lehmann.
 As such, most individuals who can afford to surrender control of some of their money, also do an irrevocable trust, which permanently removes those assets from their estate and better insulates them from would-be claims.

 Individuals may also create a bypass trust, or a credit shelter trust, to reduce estate taxes payable upon death.
 Grantors simply name their spouse, children or other persons as beneficiaries of the trust.

 Because the trust does not belong to the surviving spouse, it is not considered part of his or her taxable estate and will eventually pass estate-tax free to the designated beneficiaries, said Lehmann.

 It may also make sense for wealthy seniors to design the bypass trust as a generation-skipping trust.
 Using such tools, the grantor (person who establishes the trust) names his grandchildren or great-grandchildren as the beneficiaries.
 If desired, the income generated by the trust can be made available to the first-generation heirs (the grantor’s adult children), but any assets remaining when they die pass directly to the second or third generation estate tax and generation tax free.

-Life insurance policies can help high net worth families hedge against risk, too, especially when placed in trust.
+Life insurance policies can help families hedge against risk.
 (Learn more: Life insurance overview)

 Indeed, the death benefit on life insurance owned by the insured person is normally included in his or her estate.
 If the death benefit, in addition to other assets owned by the insured, exceeds the current year estate, gift, and generation-skipping tax exemption amount (for 2020, roughly $11.58 million for individuals and $23.16 million for couples) the excess value may be subject to estate tax.
 (Note: The death benefit on life insurance policies is generally income tax free to your named beneficiaries.)